wtertinek/Linq2Acad/README.md

 (If you add Nuget while already having a `Linq2Acad` project there, and THEN you subsequently remove the latter project - you might have a lot of problems.)

+### Breaking changes not reflected in version updates
+Beginning with the Nuget release of version 1.0.0, Linq2Acad is released in accordance with the rules of [semantic versioning](https://semver.org).
+Previous to that, there have been breaking changes to the API that were not reflected in the API's version number.
+The changes in question can be found [here](docs/BreakingChanges.md).

 ## API documentation
 The best entry point into the API documentation is the class [AcadDatabase](docs/api/T_Linq2Acad_AcadDatabase.md#AcadDatabase-Class).
 An overview of all classes can be found [here](docs/api/Index.md#Linq2Acad-Namespace).